Introduction to Evidence-Based Dentistry

-Evidence-based medicine is a term which was first coined in 1992 in the Journal of the American Medical Association.
-It is a term which places an emphasis on systematic searches of the clinical literature and the application of formal rules of evidence evaluating the clinical literature.
-The aim of this course is for the student to become familiar with what evidence-based medicine is and to be able to distinguish it from finance-based medicine.
+Evidence-based medicine (EBM) is a term which was first coined in 1992 in the Journal of the American Medical Association.
+EBM emphasizes systematic searches of clinical literature and the application of formal rules of evidence evaluating the clinical literature.
+The aim of this course is to familiarize the student with what is evidence-based medicine and how evidence-based dentistry and evidence-based medicine should be identical.

 The student who successfully completes this course will be able to:

 2. Formulate questions about etiology, diagnosis, prognosis, and treatments/interventions.

 3. Identify the types of study design and biases.

 5. Select different strategies and resources while performing literature searches.